You are here

 Natural Science Courses

 -This is for informational purposes only.
-Class times, areas of inquiry requirement, fees, and course descriptions may change.
-Check the time schedule for updates before enrolling in any course.
+Class times, areas of inquiry/degree requirements, fees, and course descriptions may change.
+Check the time schedule for course times and days BEFORE enrolling in any course.

-For more NSc courses, use the Time Schedule: http://www.washington.edu/students/timeschd/.
+For more A&H courses, use the Time Schedule: http://www.washington.edu/students/timeschd/

 Astronomy